Superformula/mobile-test/PROCESS.md

 - Adding firebase functions to project.
 - Add cloud_firestore to pub for app. (though we could just use http to manage the gets)
 - Add data to GET endpoint, return random seed and expires at.
+- Let's get into the flutter app, get it building and running on iOS and Android.
 -

+# Testing

+- End to end functional testing on my Android & iPhone devices.
+I test on device on an Apple iPhone X and Google Pixel 3.
+I test on simulators I'm worried about.
+- Test experience on small screen sizes.
+- Can utilize device farms if worried about different rendering on different sizes.

+# Release

+- Normally, we'd want to get this app released!
+- I have plenty of experience in this area, see my apps in both the Google Play Store and the Apple App Store.